 - How to Give the Gift of More Christmas, Less Fuss from Kindred Grace

 - Christmas Books Children Love from Kindred Grace

 - The Ultimate List of Advent Books for Kids from Trina Holden

 Up next: Christmas Music for the whole family!

-I’m so excited about the new Advent album from Rain for Roots: “Waiting Songs” (available for pre-order now Waiting Songs.
+I’m so excited about the new Advent album from Rain for Roots: “Waiting Songs”.
 I’ll look forward to sharing more about it and some of my other favorite Christmas music next time!

 *What is one of the books that you love to pull out and read each Christmas?